-Whether you’re trying to get directions to a restaurant or quickly find a bathroom.
-While you’re not likely going to master the language overnight or even in a few weeks or months, being able to communicate to some extent can be helpful.
+It can help you do things like order in a restaurant, get directions, or quickly find a bathroom.
+While you’re not likely to master the language overnight or even in a few weeks or months, being able to communicate on the most basic level can be helpful.

 Secure your FMM